Teaching Elementary Math Conceptually:

 Ball, D. L., & Bass, H. (2003).
 Making mathematics reasonable in school.
 In J. Kilpatrick, W. G. Martin, & D. Schifter (Eds.), A research companion to principles and standards for school mathematics (pp. 27–44).
 Reston, VA: National Council of Teachers of Mathematics.

 National Council of Teachers of Mathematics.
-(2000).
-Principles and standards for school mathematics.
+(2014).
+Principles to actions: Ensuring mathematical success for all.
 Reston, VA: National Council of Teachers of Mathematics.

 Seeber, F. (1984).
 Patent No. 4560354.
 USA.